 Emergency medications, including autoinjectors, asthma inhalers and insulin pens, will always be administered.
-These need to be easily accessible and should be kept with the class teacher.
+These need to be easily accessible and are stored in the Medical Room.
 Pupils who are at risk of suffering a severe allergic reaction and have been prescribed an auto-injector are required to have two in School.